Pizzahawaiii/PizzaWorldBuffs/README.md

 > [!IMPORTANT]
 >
-> **The addon does not track the time until the next buff will be triggered!** It only tracks the time
+> **This addon does NOT show you when the next buff will be triggered!**
+>
+> It only shows you
-> until the window for the buff to be triggered will open up again, i.e. when the Ony/Nef heads will
+> when the window for the buff to be triggered will open up again, i.e. when the Ony/Nef heads will
-> despawn from the Stormwind/Orgrimmar city gates.
-The actual buff is only triggered when a player
+> despawn from the SW/OG city gates.
+The actual buff is only triggered when a player turns in the
-> turns in the head of Ony/Nef and the addon can't possibly know when that's going to happen.
+> head of Ony/Nef and the addon can't possibly know when that's going to happen.

 ## Install